Why is it that so few people come to prayer meetings? Why are prayer meetings mostly lifeless? And why do some of those who attend seem half-asleep?

 “How is it then, brethren? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
 Let all things be done unto edifying.” – 1 Corinthians 14 v 26

 Here, Paul’s description of the Christian meetings at Corinth indicates that everybody present seemed determined to say something at the meeting.
-He points out that they should not all try to make a contribution for the sake of it, but certainly doesn’t say that it is wrong for anybody to make a contribution.
+He points out that they should not all try to make a contribution for the sake of it, but certainly doesn’t say that it is wrong for anyone to make a contribution.
 He also says, regarding edification, that whether or not one contributes is unimportant, it is whether people benefit from such contributions.

 “Let the prophets speak two or three, and let the other judge.
 If any thing be revealed to another that sitteth by, let the first hold his peace.
 For ye may all prophesy one by one, that all may learn, and all may be comforted.
 And the spirits of the prophets are subject to the prophets.
 For God is not the author of confusion, but of peace, as in all churches of the saints.” – 1 Corinthians 14 v 29 – 33

 The order that Paul was talking of was not to have a set order of service that should be adhered to, but that people should not cause a scene of confusion by doing multiple things at once.
 The order is that things should be done one at a time, not that they should be done in a predetermined way.
-The fact that anybody having a revelation is expected to proclaim their revelation and interrupt the meeting backs up the idea that predetermined order is not a requirement at Church meetings.
+The fact that anyone having a revelation is expected to proclaim their revelation and interrupt the meeting backs up the idea that predetermined order is not a requirement at Church meetings.

 Not once in the New Testament are Christians told to hold a meeting regarding a specific subject.
 If Christians who meet together would allow all members of the church to contribute as they felt led by the Holy Spirit then the service would probably attract more people.
 Even prayer would not be a chore, as people would not feel compelled to pray but could pray as they felt led.